 Atlantic Yards/Pacific Park: Brooklyn's most contested real estate development, the story of its tangled path, a look at current construction, and what is to come.

-You can't understand Atlantic Yards (in 2014 disingenuously renamed Pacific Park Brooklyn) and the Barclays Center arena unless you see the context for the 22-acre project.
+You can't understand Atlantic Yards (in 2014 disingenuously--as I wrote--renamed Pacific Park Brooklyn) and the Barclays Center arena unless you see the context for the 22-acre project.
 It begins at the edge of Downtown Brooklyn and extends through blocks in Prospect Heights that were formerly residential and mixed-use, with industrial and commercial buildings.
-The arena and project are set in Prospect Heights near the border with Fort Greene
+The arena and project are set in Prospect Heights near the border with Fort Greene.

-I'm also the journalistic expert on the project, writing the daily Atlantic Yards/Pacific Park Report watchdog blog and working on a book.
-I've led Atlantic Yards tours for high school, college, and grad school classes, visiting dignitaries from Korea and China, and the general public.
+I'm the journalistic expert on the project, writing the skeptical daily Atlantic Yards/Pacific Park Report watchdog blog and working on a book.
+I've led Atlantic Yards tours for high school, college, and graduate school classes (urban studies, urban planning, New York history, architecture), visiting dignitaries from Korea and China, and the general public.

 In June 2010, I wrote an pointed essay for the New York Times Sports section headlined "A Russian Billionaire, the Nets and Sweetheart Deals."
 In December 2012, I wrote an essay for Reuters about Brooklyn's vaunted, tainted Barclays Center.
 And in January 2015, I warned (presciently) in the Times that it would be unwise to hold the Democratic National Convention in Brooklyn.